rkourdis/solo12_mujoco/README.md

 ## Modelling Details

-:information_source: This section contains more details about the way the model was created for reference.
+:information_source: This section contains details about how the model was created, for reference. :information_source:

 ### URDF / SRDF → MJCF
 1. The robot's URDF and SRDF were obtained from the [robot_properties_solo](https://github.com/open-dynamic-robot-initiative/robot_properties_solo) repository.